bresheske/architecture-checklist/architectural-discussion.md

 Developers want to produce efficiently and with quality.
 Local development gives them both, and an isolated environment gives them the time to take pride in their work before showing alpha bug-ridden code to the rest of their team.

 **Suggestion:** Simply pick a platform that doesn't differ too greatly from isolated development.
-In my opinion, FAAS architectures are lacking in this category at the moment.
+In my opinion, FAAS (function-as-a-service) architectures are lacking in this category at the moment.
 The future might change that.

 **Suggestion:** Development experience is your product's number one feature.
 If isolated environment development (localhost development) is not supported, be prepared to pay for that in every single feature that is developed from here on out.